icorson3/sass_workshop/README.md

 Another great benefit of sass is that we can nest our properties for further clarification and organization.

-Let's give our `h2` a class selector and center our `second-header` in our `movie-index` and strikethrough the text.
+Let's give use the class that already exists and center our `movie-show-link` in our `movie-index` and strikethrough the text.

 ```scss
   h1 {